My Croatia travel summary:

 Population: 3.9 million (2021)

-Croatia is famous for the world’s smallest town, the world’s biggest truffle, Game of Thrones scenery, money named after a rodent (until 2023), 10% of land protected as national parks, birth place of Nikola Tesla, 1,244 islands, the best island scenery in Europe beside Greece, Roman amphitheater in Pula and much more.
+Croatia is famous for the world’s smallest town, the world’s biggest truffle and the Game of Thrones scenery.
+Ten percent of Croatia’s land is national parks, with 1,244 islands, stunning scenery, Pula’s Roman amphitheater, and more.

 Living most of my life in Slovenia, Croatia used to be a part of the same country while I was growing up (Yugoslavia until 1991) and the place where I would go for the summer holidays.
 Therefore, I evaluate and experience it differently.

-I am not as much interested in its history or sightseeing as I am about their football team, basketball players, good beaches and political decisions that have been consequently affecting the quality of life in my homeland.
+I am not as much interested in its history, places to visit, landmarks or typical things to do.
+I am more curious about football, basketball, beaches, and political impact affecting the quality of life in my homeland.

 The most famous Croatian (probably also European) basketball players, Dražen Petrovič and Toni Kukoč, were my idols when growing up and training basketball in my hometown.
-When Yugoslavia fell apart and Croatia became a fierce opponent of Slovenia in international competition it took me years to get used to cheer against them.
+After Yugoslavia’s breakup, Croatia competed fiercely with Slovenia, and I needed years to get used to cheering against them.

-I was very young when my parents started to take advantage of an employer’s holiday house in Veli Lošinj at disposal for the employees during the summer holidays.
+I was very young when my parents used an employer’s holiday house in Veli Lošinj during summer.
 It was an old house in downtown that could be used by employees of the Slovenian Institute for Employment, where my mother used to work.

 We were always the first family that kicked off in mid-June, before the school year was finished.
 We would stay in Croatia for three weeks, commuting to the beach in Mali Lošinj on a daily basis.
-This was the first place where I started to communicate in English with German kids, who wanted to play with me, fish, dive in the water, snorkel, swim and paddle on an inflatable boat.
+This was the first place I spoke English with German kids.
+We played, fished, dove, snorkeled, swam, and paddled on an inflatable boat.

 School trip to Kumrovec – birth place of Marshal Tito

-After visiting the house were Tito was born, converted into Memorial Museum of Marshal Tito, we were listening to heroic achievements of our beloved president, signing partisan songs, reciting heroic poetry of brave soldiers, who saved our country from German aggression.
+After visiting Tito’s birthplace, now the Memorial Museum of Marshal Tito, we listened to stories of his heroic achievements.
+We sang partisan songs and recited poetry honoring the brave soldiers who saved our country from German aggression.

-Finally, we posed for a compulsory group photo in front of the Marshall Tito statue.
-His posture in a reflective state, as a strategist and revolutionary deep in his own thought, while strolling with his hands clasped behind his back, was his trademark.
+Finally, we posed for a compulsory group photo in front of the Marshall Tito statue, a well-known local landmark.
+His trademark was strolling with hands clasped behind his back, lost in thought as a strategist and revolutionary.

 Applying for French visa in Zagreb

-A friend of mine on the passenger seat was well knowledgeable about side roads, so we successfully avoided all obstacles and arrived to Zagreb downtown, which was almost a ghost town.
+My friend in the passenger seat knew all the side roads.
+We avoided the roadblocks and reached downtown Zagreb, which was almost a ghost town.
 The employees of the French Embassy were so surprised to receive two young fellows, that issued us tourists visas in the same afternoon.

 Astonishing Adriatic coast

-From a late afternoon ferry to the Island of Pag, the view was scary: bare rock mountains without a single green spot and windy weather didn’t promise Mediterranean atmosphere with pine forests, rock-sandy beaches and plenty of shadow that we found on the western side of the island.
+On the late afternoon ferry to the Island of Pag, the view looked frightening.
+Bare rock mountains stretched everywhere without a single green spot.
+The windy weather did not promise the Mediterranean atmosphere of pine forests, sandy beaches, and shady spots found on the island’s western side.

 However, in order to prevent possible accidents and increase income, many campgrounds changed their policies and priorities.
-When I started a fire on my BBQ, it was already late in the afternoon, when all neighbors were on the beach.
-I cooked the food, we ate it and the fire was almost extinguished.
-The security guards came by and prudently warned me, that only gas stoves were allowed these days.
+I began a BBQ fire late in the afternoon, with all neighbors already out on the beach.
+I cooked the food and we ate it while the fire was almost out.
+The security guards came by and warned me that only gas stoves were allowed.

-The other big change (beside steep price increase on a yearly basis) is the priority to mobile houses, which occupy the best spots close to the beach.
+Another big change, besides rising prices, is that mobile homes now take the best spots near the beach.
 Motorhomes, trailers, and especially tents, are more and more distant from the coast.
 The view of the sea was replaced by the view of pine trees and inland forest.
 In some campgrounds, a bicycle is almost mandatory in order to comfortably go from a tent to the beach.

 The Pearl of the Adriatic – Dubrovnik

-During my visit in 2008, the city was still manageable, prices inflated, but reasonable and options for budget travelling available.
+During my visit in 2008, Dubrovnik was still manageable, prices inflated, but reasonable and options for budget travelling available.
 I found a decent campground very close to the beach, with great infrastructure, but cold sea.

-Walking on the stone walls that surround the old town and offer the best views of the Pearl of the Adriatic with sea and nearby islands in the background, is spectacular.
+Strolling along the stone walls surrounding the old town gives amazing views of the Adriatic Sea and nearby islands.
 One of the most perfectly preserved medieval cities, was rivaling Venice as a trading port during the 15th and 16th centuries.
-Between the 14th century and 1808, Dubrovnik ruled itself as a free state, an ally of Ancona, to resist attempts by the Venetians to control the whole Adriatic Sea.
+From the 14th century to 1808, Dubrovnik was a free state allied with Ancona, resisting Venetian control of the Adriatic.

 The economic wealth of the Republic was mostly the result seafaring trade; merchants travelled lands freely and the city had a huge fleet of merchant ships.
 In order to survive throughout centuries as a Republic, Dubrovnikans developed their diplomatic skills to the highest level.

-Probably the city became even more famous after the bombing and siege by Yugoslav Army during the Croatian War of Independence.
-The remarkable preservation and reconstruction after an earthquake in 1667 and attack during the war in the early 1990s gained it a recognition by UNESCO.
+Probably the Pearl of the Adriatic became even more famous after the bombing and siege by Yugoslav Army during the Croatian War of Independence.

 U2 concert in Zagreb